Chart Color Schemes

 Carlingford - West features high concentrations of family households, with a higher-than-average median household size

-Family households account for 84.1 percent of all households, including 49.2 percent couples with children, 22.6 percent couples without children, and 10.9 percent single parent families.
-Non-family households comprise the remaining 15.9 percent, with lone person households at 13.2 percent and group households at 2.7 percent of the total.
-The median household size is 3.0 people, larger than the Greater Sydney average of 2.9 people.
+Family households account for 84.1% of all households, including 49.2% couples with children, 22.6% couples without children, and 10.9% single parent families.
+Non-family households constitute the remaining 15.9%, with lone person households at 13.2% and group households comprising 2.7%.
+The median household size is 3.0 people, which is larger than the Greater Sydney average of 2.9.

 Frequently Asked Questions - Households